-Income Tax (Benefit) Expense
+Income Tax Expense (Benefit)

-For the year ended December 31, 2012, income tax benefit was approximately \$0.6 million as compared to an income tax provision of approximately \$0.8 million for the year ended December 31, 2011.
-In 2012, we incurred income tax of approximately \$0.1 million related to alternative minimum tax of approximately \$0.07 million which is not offset by operating loss carryforwards and approximately \$0.03 million related to state taxes.
-Due to our continued profitability and projected operating results, we determined that it was more likely than not that we would continue to generate sufficient taxable income to utilize the benefit from a portion of the net operating loss carryforwards.
-Therefore, we recorded a \$0.7 million reduction of our deferred tax asset valuation allowance and a corresponding income tax benefit.
+For the year ended December 31, 2013, income tax expense was approximately \$8.9 million as compared to an income tax benefit of approximately \$0.6 million for the year ended December 31, 2012.
+In 2013, as a result of our recent history of operating losses, we determined that it was not more likely than not that we would generate sufficient future taxable income to utilize the deferred tax assets and as a result, we recorded a full valuation allowance.

-Net Income
+Net (Loss) Income

-Net income totaled approximately \$2.3 million and \$5.0 million for the years ended December 31, 2012 and 2011, respectively.
+Net loss was approximately \$14.1 million for the year ended December 31, 2013 as compared to net income of \$2.3 million for the year ended December 31, 2012